zenx0x/WokwiLab/README.md

 # Wokwi
-This repos is a clone of the folder Wokwi you find in the VM provided in the IoT lab course.
+This repo is a clone of the folder Wokwi you find in the VM provided in the IoT lab course.

-This folders contaisn all the examples seen during the first lecture on wokwi and esp32.
+These folders contain examples from the first lecture on wokwi and esp32.

-To compile and run the following projects use the compile.sh script you find in Wokwi folder.
+To compile and run the following projects, use the compile.sh script you find in Wokwi folder.

-For those of you brave enough here are the installation instruction.
+For those of you brave enough, here are the installation instructions.

 # Installation
 - Install [VSCode](https://code.visualstudio.com/)